Genuine Entertainment Collectibles

 Having been passionate collectors for many years, all of us at Collectibles And More In-Store take the quality and legitimacy of the items we buy and sell very seriously.

-Almost all of our DC, WB, and Hanna-Barbera Entertainment Collectibles were acquired directly from the WB Studio Store by our Chief Operating Officer while working at Warner Bros.
-Consumer Products.
+Almost all of our DC, WB, and Hanna-Barbera Entertainment Collectibles were acquired directly from the WB Studio Store by our store's co-owner, Melissa, while working at Warner Bros.

 Because Entertainment Collectibles are our specialty, we have a vast selection of Entertainment Collectibles to choose from such as: